-Jane T. Brewer Associate Dean for Student Affairs
+Jane T. Brewer Assistant Dean of Student Services

 History of USC Salkehatchie

 USC Salkehatchie was established in 1965 as a regional center of the University of South Carolina because of local civic commitment initiated by residents from Allendale, Bamberg and Hampton counties who organized a movement to create a regional campus in 1964.
 The General Assembly of South Carolina responded to this momentum by creating the Western Carolina Higher Education Commission, which is composed of two representatives from each of the participating counties.
 Barnwell County joined the compact three years later, followed by Colleton County in 1984.